eclipse-tracecompass/org.eclipse.tracecompass/README.md

   `releng/org.eclipse.tracecompass.target`.
 The default is usually the latest stable platform.
 To use the staging target for example, use `-Dtarget-platform=tracecompass-eStaging`.

+NOTE: To support building for older platforms from the same source code tree, it is often required to modify the tracecompass.product file or the RCP feature.xml.
+You can find them under a sub-directory of the respective folders.
+For example, copy the legacy `tracing.product`:
+`cp rcp/org.eclipse.tracecompass.rcp.product/legacy/tracing.product rcp/org.eclipse.tracecompass.rcp.product/`

+If you encounter a problem for a certain target, please contact the Trace Compass development team on the Trace Compass mailing list <https://accounts.eclipse.org/mailing-list/tracecompass-dev>.

 * `-Dskip-tc-core-tests`